Lady D'Arbanville: Other versions

 Elton John's version has him singing "You will be my pill", instead of the original lyrics.
 John's career took off around the same time as that of Stevens, and the cover songs that John sang on, including "Lady D'Arbanville", remained in obscurity until they were eventually released on a compilation album titled Chartbusters Go Pop in 1994.

 In 1970, the song was recorded in both French and Italian by French-Italian Singer Dalida and released on singles in France and Italy.
 Italian singer Gigliola Cinquetti also recorded the song in Italian the same year.

+Japanese singer Hiromi Iwasaki performed a Japanese version of the song on a cover album published in 1979.

 English band And Also the Trees also performed the song on their 1989 album Farewell to the Shade.